vosen/zluda_website/content/contribute/zluda_trace.md

 `cuGetExportTable`.

 We're looking at a very simple example, so it doesn't use any performance libraries.
-If you use zluda_dump for code calling one of NVIDIA's performance libraries, zluda_dump will log both the call to that library, and then all of the calls made by that library call.
+If you use zluda_trace for code calling one of NVIDIA's performance libraries, zluda_trace will log both the call to that library, and then all of the calls made by that library call.
 That looks like: